RULES OF PROCEDURE – Michigan Skeet Shooting Hall of Fame Committee

 The Board will institute a Michigan Skeet Shooting Hall of Fame (MSSHoF) to honor those residents of the State of Michigan who have distinguished themselves by a high degree of proficiency in the sport of skeet shooting and/or by a major contribution to the promotion and welfare of the sport, exhibiting in the process a high degree of sportsmanship and dedication.

 III.
 Rules and Guidelines for Selection

 This committee shall prepare a list of nominees, who meet the following criteria:

 1) The nominees for this award must have been residents of the State of Michigan and members in good standing of MSA – both for a period of at least ten (10) years.
 The award will emphasize excellence in shooting, both on a state and national level, though this will not be a required criterion.
 In addition, nominees must be over the age of fifty (50) or have won a World championship.
-A World championship is defined as having won the 12, 20, 28, .410, doubles, HOA or Champion of Champions event in the main events at the NSSA World Shoot.
+A World championship is defined as having won the 12, 20, 28, .410, doubles, HOA, HAA, Champion of Champions, or Wayne Mayes Championship event in the main events at the NSSA World Shoot.

 2) Any member of the MSA who has been accepted into the NSSA Hall of Fame will automatically be named to membership in the MSSHoF.

 3) After the first year, there will be no more than two (2) inductees into the MSSHoF each year based on shooting merit.
 An additional individual, however, may be awarded the Chet Crites Service Award in recognition of outstanding volunteer work, which has helped to promote skeet shooting and/or represent Michigan on a local and/or national level.
 Such a person should also exhibit a degree of interest in competitive shooting.
 It is not necessary to have any recipients of either award in any given year if the committee feels that there are no suitable candidates, however, the banquet may be held in any event.